Spencer Petras

-Spencer Petras (born November 18, 1999) is an American football quarterback.
+Spencer Petras (born November 18, 1999) is an American college football coach and former quarterback who is the assistant offensive line coach at California State University, Fresno (Fresno State).
 He played college football for the Iowa Hawkeyes from 2018 to 2023 and the Utah State Aggies in 2024.
+Petras began his coaching career as the assistant offensive line coach at Fresno State in 2026.

 Early life

 Petras was born on November 18, 1999, in San Rafael, California.
 He played high school football at Marin Catholic High School in Kentfield, California.
 During his time at Marin Catholic, Petras was 35–5 as a starter and led the school to three straight playoff appearances.
 He was named team MVP as a senior along with being named Metro Player of the Year, he was also a first-team all-conference and team offensive MVP the previous year as a junior.
 Petras holds the school's record for passing yards in a game (502), passing yards in a season (4,157), passing touchdowns in a game (5), passing touchdowns in a season (50), and single-game completion percentage (100%).
 During his senior season he led Marin Catholic to an 8–0 record while throwing for 4,157 yards and 50 touchdowns, the team went on to lose in the state's regional finals.
 Petras was a four-star recruit coming out of high school.
 Petras originally committed to play college football at Oregon State, but later decommitted and then committed to Iowa on December 15, 2017.